 The SEA Office of English Language Acquisition Services (OELAS) monitors all eligible entities receiving Title III, Part A subgrant funds on a rotating annual basis.
-Program monitoring includes a physical review of the identification process, required files and paperwork, and classroom language instruction.
+Program monitoring includes a physical review of the identification process, required paperwork, appropriate EL student placement in an SEI program and equitable access to a high-quality academic language and literacy instruction provided to other students.
 Additionally, select LEAs are monitored annually for fiscal Title III compliance.
-LEAs out of compliance programmatically or fiscally are found in corrective action status, are required to make adjustments, and are monitored again the following year.
-Any LEA with a corrective action finding is provided technical assistance by SEA Education Program Specialists, including professional learning for staff, teachers and administrators.
+LEAs out of compliance programmatically or fiscally are found in corrective action status, are required to make necessary adjustments, and are monitored again the following year.
+Any LEA with a corrective action finding is provided technical assistance via website, virtually or in person by EL SEA Education Program Specialists, including professional learning for all staff, working with ELs, guidance documents and resources.